ACSDi/jsits/api/README.md

 # General API

 ## Rules:
+All rules defined here are set *without exceptions*.
+That means there is not a single scenario where these rules will be broken.
+Any time this isn't true, the results are undefined and unsupported.

 * Requests to the backend are always made via HTTP.
-No exceptions.
 * Parameters passed to the backend are always passed via POST.
-No exceptions.
 * Results from the backend are always returned via JSON.
-No exceptions.
+* Issue fields are not defined outside of a schema.

 This means:
 * Results will never be (sanely) cached.
 This is correct.
 * Javascript (the target frontend language) will always have great support.
 * Other languages (such as Python, PHP, Perl, Ruby, Go...) will also have good support.
+* Backends and frontends do not need to care about issue fields.

 ## Goals:
+* Issue systems can be defined by a schema.
+No patches required.
 * Write as little HTML as possible.
 Perfect world: less than 100 LOC of HTML.
 * Absolutely _ZERO_ HTML in the backend.